pedro-mgb/mini_qr_code/README.md

 ## About the project

-The app is available only for Android - A kotlin multiplatform migration may be done one day, but nothing planned as of yet.
+The app is available only for Android - A Kotlin MultiPlatform migration (to also be available for iOS) may be done one day, but nothing planned as of yet.

 Currently support languages are English and Portuguese.

 App is built 100% with Kotlin, and UI with JetPack Compose.
-Also uses several other jetpack libraries, and a few third-party as well.
+Also uses several other Jetpack libraries, and a few third-party as well.

 ### For more info on app architecture, CI/CD, and the overall codebase see [Project structure](docs/project-structure.md)

 ## Contributing

-Anyone is free to open issues of bugs and feature suggestions, and even create Pull Requests with implementation of said features / fixes, add app translations for other languages, etc.
+Anyone is free to open issues of bugs and feature suggestions.
+You can even create Pull Requests with implementation of said features / fixes, add app translations for other languages, etc.

 However, Pull Requests will be reviewed by me, and given my limited free time, may take some time to address them.